murtuzaprodev-art/GithubManager/README.md

 # 🚀 GitHub Setup & Developer Guide

 Welcome to this guide!
 This repository helps you quickly set up your GitHub account and generate a Personal Access Token (PAT) for automation, API usage, and development workflows.
+Release.zip folder contain github_manager_pro.exe which is executable in Windows 1125H2

 ---